Types of health care providersPhysicians; Nurses; Health care providers; Doctors; Pharmacists

 - Certified nurse midwives (CNMs) have training in women's health care needs, including prenatal care, labor and delivery, and the care of a woman who has given birth.

 - Certified registered nurse anesthetists (CRNAs) have training in the field of anesthesia.
-Anesthesia is the process of putting a patient into a painless sleep, and keeping the patient's body working so surgeries or special tests can be done.
+Anesthesia is the process of putting a person into a painless sleep, and keeping the person's body working so surgeries or special tests can be done.

 Licensed pharmacists have graduate training from a college of pharmacy.

 Your pharmacist prepares and processes drug prescriptions that were written by your primary or specialty care provider.
-Pharmacists provide information to patients about medications.
+Pharmacists provide information to people about medicines.
 They also consult with health care providers about dosages, interactions, and side effects of medicines.

 Your pharmacist may also follow your progress to check that you are using your medicine safely and effectively.

-Pharmacists also can evaluate your health and prescribe medications.
+Pharmacists also can evaluate your health and prescribe medicines.

 Your primary care provider may refer you to professionals in various specialties when necessary, such as: